Call now

 Animal Droppings in the House

-• Finding animal droppings in the house can be a sign of a larger pest problem.
+• Finding animal droppings in the house can be a sign of a larger pest problem, and knowing what to do if you find rat droppings can help you respond quickly and safely.

-• Rodent droppings, including rat droppings and mouse droppings, can be found in attics, basements, or crawl spaces.
+• Rodent droppings, including rat and mouse droppings, can be found in attics, basements, or crawl spaces.
+Chipmunk droppings are often found in small piles, while mouse droppings are typically scattered throughout the area.

-• Other animal droppings, like squirrel poop or raccoon poop, can also be present in homes.
+• Other animal droppings, like squirrel or raccoon poop, can also be present in homes.

 • Identifying animal droppings in the house is critical for addressing pest problems and preventing health risks.